favouranimam/favouranimam/README.md

 Welcome to my GitHub profile!
 I'm a passionate **Data Analyst** and **Visualization Specialist** with a unique background in *History and International Studies*.
 My journey into tech is fueled by curiosity, problem-solving, and a deep interest in uncovering insights through data.
 From spreadsheets to SQL queries, dashboards to Python scripts—I'm committed to turning raw data into meaningful, actionable insights.

-I share my thoughts and tutorials on my tech blog\:https: **[favour1408.hashnode.dev](https://favour1408.hashnode.dev/)** — where I write about data, analytics, AI, and more.
+I share my thoughts and tutorials on my tech blog **[favour1408.hashnode.dev](https://favour1408.hashnode.dev/)** — where I write about data, analytics, AI, and more.

 ---